 If you'd like a PDF version of this page, simply click English Baccalaureate PDF

-The English Baccalaureate was introduced by the Department for Education in 2010 to encourage students to study a broad range of core subjects to help them go on to study further and higher education courses.
+The English Baccalaureate (EBacc) was introduced by the Department for Education in 2010.
+Its purpose is to encourage students to study a broad range of core subjects, which will help prepare them for further and higher education courses.

-The EBacc scores for schools and pupils also help parents decide which secondary schools, for Key Stage 4 GCSE studies, to send their children to.
+The EBacc scores achieved by schools and students also assist parents in deciding which secondary schools to send their children to for Key Stage 4 GCSE studies.

-Not all students study the English Baccalaureate.
-The government has pledged that at least three-quarters of all pupils in state and independent schools will study EBacc subjects by 2022.
+It's important to note that not all students study the English Baccalaureate, but the government aimed for at least three-quarters of all pupils in state and independent schools to study EBacc subjects by 2022.

 The English Baccalaureate is a performance measure showing the proportion of children in a secondary school who achieve at least a Grade C in core academic subjects.

-For some help and tips when it comes to revising for GCSEs, have a read of our Advice For GCSE Exam Revision article.
+If you're looking for tips on revising for your GCSEs, check out our Advice For GCSE Exam Revision article.

-The school's EBacc rating is arrived at by adding the average scores for each student after GCSE results are announced and then dividing that by the number of pupils taking the exams.
+Individual students' scores are calculated by averaging points attained in the five EBacc subjects.
+The school's EBacc rating is determined by adding the average scores for each student and then dividing that by the number of pupils taking the exams.

 The qualifications which make up a pupil’s EBacc score are English, maths, the sciences (including computer science), history or geography and a language.